venugoapalreddy/biztalk-docs/his/core/snacfg-connection1.md

  where

- **#** *configpath*
+ <strong>#</strong> <em>configpath</em>
  Specifies the path of the configuration file to view or change.
-If the configuration path is omitted, [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] will attempt to access the configuration file on the local system, using the Program Files\Host Integration Server\SYSTEM\CONFIG\COM.CFG.
+If the configuration path is omitted, [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] will attempt to access the configuration file on the local system, using the Program Files\Host Integration Server\SYSTEM\CONFIG\COM.CFG.

  **/list**
  Generates a list of configured connections.